oscci/new-theme/_pages/about.md

-### Our champions
+### Our ambassadors

-Champions are researchers who are promoting reproducibility and open research at their departments.
+Ambassadors are researchers who are promoting reproducibility and open research practices at their departments.